TZacksEG/3commas-Smart-Trades-helpers/README.md

 **BOTH OF the scripts have a Break-even feature which will automatically MOVE your Stoploss level to entry when first TP is Reached**

+**Trailing  TP has been added to the last TP value in Fixed TP's Scripts**

 **********************